sszokoly/socket_usage/README.md

 extracted from a pcap file provided as argument.
 It assumes the higher port number is the client side ephemeral port and the lower port is the service port.
 Also it presumes that when a TCP packet with RST flag is sent or received the socket is freed on both sides.
 Furthermore it also does not care about the net.ipv4.tcp_fin_timeout parameter.
-It simply assumes the socket is closed when the 4-way-handshake is completed.
+It simply considers the socket closed when the 4-way-handshake is completed.
 It requires tshark to be available at the default installation path on Windows or Linux.
+In addition one of my intentions was that I should be able run this script on Linux servers which are not connected to the internet and cannot connect to python library repos so they can only make use of that they came with by default.

 ## Example